bottlepy/bottle/docs/stpl.rst

   \<% Another line that starts with a token but is rendered as text.
   {{'\\%'}} this line starts with an escaped token.

-If you find yourself to escape a lot, consider using :ref:`custom tokens <stpl-custom-tokens>`.
+If you find yourself needing to escape a lot, consider using :ref:`custom tokens <stpl-custom-tokens>`.

 Whitespace Control
 -----------------------